The Amity Affliction: Severed Ties (2008–2010)

 The band released their debut studio album in 2008, entitled Severed Ties.
 The album spent a week on the Australian Albums Chart at number 26.

-It is the first album to feature Chris Burt's brother Ryan Burt on drums.
+The album was the first material to feature Chris Burt's brother Ryan Burt on drums, who had replaced Thomasen shortly before the band entered the studio.
 The album features guest vocals from Michael Crafter of I Killed the Prom Queen/Confession, Matthew Wright of the Getaway Plan, JJ Peters of I Killed the Prom Queen/Deez Nuts/Grips 'N' Tonic, Helmet Roberts and Lochlan Watt (Nuclear Summer).
 A music video was released for the song Fruity Lexia.
 The Amity Affliction played numerous shows across Sydney, Melbourne, Brisbane, Adelaide and Perth.

 During May 2009, they supported the Getaway Plan along with Perth band Elora Danan, on the Getaway Plan's national Finale Tour.

 The Amity Affliction undertook a headlining tour across Australia in 2009.
 They also played the 2009 Stairway to Hell Tour across Australia with support from UK band We Are the Ocean and Melbourne band Hopeless, with a local support band for each city.
 The Amity Affliction then went to the UK for a full tour supporting We Are the Ocean alongside Flood of Red and All Forgotten.